Ford Mondeo Hybrid (2014-2022) running costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsThe Ford Mondeo Hybrid's economy and emissions are nothing special

-- 3Running costs & insurance - currently readingThe Ford Mondeo Hybrid makes most sense as a company car
+- 3Running costs & insurance - currently readingThe Ford Mondeo Hybrid is about average in terms of running costs

 - 4Performance, engine & driveThe Ford Mondeo is quiet at low speeds but noisy on motorways